 The term 'glume' is used here although, strictly, 'bract' is more accurate.

 The phrase 'leaf sheath front' as used here refers to the side of the sheath which ends at the sheath orifice, on the side opposite the blade.
-'Leaf sheath back' refers to the side of the sheath that ends in the blade.
+'Leaf sheath back' refers to the two sides of the sheath that together end in a blade.

 Glume length includes mucro.
-Utricle length includes the beak (which is described in the terms used by Jermy et al. (1982)).
-Leaves are generally not obviously septate-nodulose until dried.
+Utricle length includes the beak (which is described in the terms used by Jermy et al. (2007)).
+In species with septate-nodulose leaves, the cross-veins are not always obvious until dry.

 Inflorescence length is from the bottom of the sheath of the lowest inflorescence bract or lowest glume to the tip of the uppermost spike.

-A number of non-Australian species are available in the nursery trade in Victoria, including the New Zealand species Carex albula, Carex buchananii, Carex comans, Carex flagellifera, Carex petriei, Carex secta, Carex testacea, and Carex virgata, all of which readily self-seed in gardens, and are likely to become naturalised and invasive.
-Other species sold include Carex morrowii (from Japan), and Carex riparia (north Africa, Asia, and Europe).
+A number of non-Australian species are available or have been available in the nursery trade in Victoria, including the New Zealand species Carex albula, Carex buchananii, Carex comans, Carex flagellifera, Carex petriei, Carex secta, Carex testacea, and Carex virgata, all of which readily self-seed in gardens, and are likely to become naturalised and invasive.
+Other species that are sold or have been sold include Carex morrowii (from Japan), and Carex riparia (north Africa, Asia, and Europe) (Hibbert 2004).

 Global Carex Group (2015).
 Making Carex monophyletic (Cyperaceae, tribe Cariceae): a new broader circumscription , Botanical Journal of the Linnean Society 179(1): 1-42.